e-ian/port/youtube_playlist_data.md

     - PORT_CLIENT_ID (Your Port Client ID)
     - PORT_CLIENT_SECRET (Your Port Client Secret)

-   3. Create a new file `.github/workflows/ingest.yml` that will reference these secrets securely using GitHub's secrets context
+   3. Create a new file `.github/workflows/ingest.yml`.
+The `ingest.yml` is the file that handles the logic of pulling of data from youtube
    4. Add the following GitHub workflow configuration:

 <details>